akshaybk1995/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-To detect whether a person is wearing a mask or not using Computer Vision &amp; trained model on CNN.
+To detect whether a person is wearing a mask or not using Computer Vision &amp; model trained using CNN.